ibuddieat/zk_libcod/doc/added_dvars.md

     * Type: Boolean
     * Default: True
     * Effect: Toggle logging of successful rcon commands.
+  * `sv_masterPort`
+    * Type: Integer
+    * Default: 20710
+    * Min.
+Value: 0
+    * Max.
+Value: 65535
+    * Effect: Port to use for communication to the master server (for the ingame server browser).
+  * `sv_masterServer`
+    * Type: String
+    * Default: "cod2master.activision.com"
+    * Effect: Hostname of the master server (for the ingame server browser) to communicate to.
   * `sv_minimizeSysteminfo`
     * Type: Integer
     * Default: 0